Selvam-T/POS/Project/README.md

+## Note on Device Manager Functionality

+The device manager functionality to configure devices such as barcode scanners, receipt printers, and electronic weighing scales was shelved and is not included in this project.
+This decision was made because such configuration was deemed out of the project scope.
 # ANUMANI POS System

 A Point of Sale (POS) application built with PyQt5 and SQLite.
 It features a preloaded product cache for instant lookups, a modular UI composed from .ui files, a compact icon-only right-side menu, and barcode scanner integration.